bitnimble/listen.moe-djs/README.md

 - `~~join`
   Type this while in a voice channel to have the bot join that channel and start playing there.
 Limited to users with the "manage server" permission.

+- `~~leave`
+  Makes the bot leave the voice channel it's currently in.

 - `~~np`
   Gets the currently playing song and artist.
 If the song was requested by someone, also gives their name and a link to their profile on forum.listen.moe.